|

 Marigolds

 Like nasturtiums, marigold’s bright flowers help attract helpful insects to your turnip patch.
 Parasitic wasps and ladybugs will help care for cabbage aphids, which will latch on to turnip greens.
-Marigolds also attract flea beetles, keeping them away from your turnips.
+Marigold companion plants also attract and trap flea beetles, keeping them away from your turnips.

 Instead of pulling up your marigolds at the end of the season, turn them into the soil.
 This will help reduce soil pests like root-knot nematodes.